David-Maisonave/MediaFileDuplicateFinder/README.md

 [![RepositoryBanner](VDF.GUI/Assets/RepositoryBanner_Small.png)](https://github.com/David-Maisonave/MediaFileDuplicateFinder)

 **Media-File-Duplicate-Finder** finds duplicated video and image files based on similarities.
-It can finds duplicates which have different resolution, frame rate, watermark, and video file tags.
+Finds duplicates which have different file types, format, resolution, frame rate, watermark, and file tags.

 MediaFileDuplicateFinder (**MFDF**) was originally a fork of [0x90d/videoduplicatefinder](https://github.com/0x90d/videoduplicatefinder).
 Originally this fork was created so-as to add more features and to give the UI a more standard intuitive interface.
 MediaFileDuplicateFinder has fully broken off from the original fork, so that users can report issues and post enhancement request directly.